 The Tempest tells the story of the magician Prospero, the rightful Duke of Milan, and his daughter Ariel.
 Prospero tries to give his daughter what is rightfully hers, even if he has to resort to using ill-means to do so.
 He shipwrecks his usurpers and forces them to reveal their treachery and lowly natures.
 What follows is his internal struggle, as he is forced to choose between vengeance and the love for his daughter.

 Fans of Shakespeare | Fans of Tragedy | Fans of Classical Theatre | Fans of Immersive theatre

 Know Before You Go

-The theater has a seating capacity of 1,200 in total.
+The Iris Theater has a seating capacity of 1,200.

 St Pauls Church, Covent Garden, Bedford Street, Covent Garden, London